bflammers/ANN2/README.md

 * Loss functions: log, squared, absolute, huber, pseudo-huber
 * Regularization: L1, L2
 * Optimizers: sgd, sgd w/ momentum, RMSprop, ADAM
-* Ploting functions for visualizing encodings, reconstructions and loss (training and validation)
+* Plotting functions for visualizing encodings, reconstructions and loss (training and validation)
 * Helper functions for predicting, reconstructing, encoding and decoding
 * Reading and writing the trained model from / to disk
 * Access to model parameters and low-level Rcpp module methods

-## Usage
+## :hammer_and_wrench: Usage

 Defining and training a multilayer neural network with ANN2 is done using a single function call to either:
 * `neuralnetwork()` - for a multilayer neural net for classification or regression,